JeeWeetje/lora-azure-iot-workshop/AzureUWP.md

 # From device to acting on insights with the Azure IoT platform
 ## Receiving and handling telemetry in Azure

-This is an chapter on how uplink messages from UWP app can be handled in Azure.
+This is an chapter on how uplink messages from a UWP app can be handled in Azure.
 Here, we will pass telemetry from your device to Azure Functions. *Note: passing back commands to your device will come after this chapter*

 ![alt tag](img/arch/azure-telemetry-pipeline-uwp.png)